-Please park in the back church lot and enter through the ELC door to walk your child to their classroom.
+Please reserve the circle drive for pick up and drop off.
 Parents are welcome and encouraged to visit the center at any time during the day.
 Your presence is never an inconvenience.
+If you plan to stay for an extended amount of time, please use the parking lot.